TylerYep/workshop/README.md

 - Name BFS, DFS after their functionality rather than the algorithm name.
 - The title belongs in the import?
 - Kargers, Kruskals, etc
+- Honestly I think it is bad to name functions the same name.
+- Maybe I should put test cases into classes so I avoid naming conflicts!

 from src.algorithms import kargers kargers.partition_graph()